 Additionally, an increasing amount of payment facilitators are springing up.
 Much like payment aggregators, a payment facilitator allows any business with a master MID account to add companies as a sub-merchant.

-However, an automated underwriting tool vets and approves applications for these types of accounts.
+However, they suffer the same problem of using automated underwriting tools to approve these types of accounts.
 Therefore, the chances of rogue merchants getting approved are much higher.
-And those approved merchants would share your account.
-Potentially wreaking havoc on your processing history and your business.
+The problem is those approved merchants will be sharing your account, potentially wreaking havoc on your processing history and your business.

 Are payments aggregators holding back your business?
 Are you curious to learn more about the benefits of having your own merchant account?
 Click here to find out how to transition away from high processing fees.